holochain/holochain-rust/doc/holochain_101/src/first_steps.md

 ## Conclusion

 And there we have it!
-A simple zome created in holochain using the Rust HDK.
-Those with previous experience developing for holochain-proto will appreciate the reduced boilerplate, strong typing and vastly improved testing framework.
+A simple Zome created with Holochain using the Rust HDK.

 The [complete working version of this project is available on github](https://github.com/willemolding/holochain-rust-todo).
 This builds under the 0.0.7-alpha release but as the API and HDK are changing it will likely fail under newer releases.